A Jacquet-Langlands functor for $p$-adic locally analytic representations: The Jacquet-Langlands functor for admissible locally analytic representations

-\subsection{The Jacquet-Langlands functor for admissible locally analytic representations}
+\section{The Jacquet-Langlands functor for admissible locally analytic representations}

-In this last section we recall the definition of the Jacquet-Langlands functor of \cite{ScholzeLubinTate} for admissible Banach representations.
-We then proof that this functor is compatible with the passage to locally analytic vectors.
+After recalling the definition of the Jacquet-Langlands functor of \cite{ScholzeLubinTate} for admissible Banach representations, we prove that this functor is compatible with the passage to locally analytic vectors and that it has a natural compatibility with the action of the center of the enveloping algebra.

-\subsubsection{Scholze's Jacquet-Langlands functor}
+\subsection{Scholze's Jacquet-Langlands functor}